davidmoreno/commands/README.md

 * **VERSION**  -- Version to show if --version is called.
 * **PREINIT_F -- Function to call just before checking external directories for commands, to add internal ones.

+Using the preinit_f, its possible to add your own internal commands, which can be simple functions, or full commands with its own args.

+Check how it done at subcommand_list_init.
+Yu must do something similar on your preinit_f, which will be called in this very same function.

 ## Environment vars